 Every day, you and your colleagues teach 25+ students, and every single one of them has different needs.
 No digital learning material can solve that puzzle for you, but you can expect it to make an effort to try!

-If the portal you’re considering doesn’t offer you a read aloud function, a special font for dyslexic students and access to both simple and advanced versions of the same text, don’t bother trying it out.
+If the portal you’re considering doesn’t offer you a read aloud function, and a special font for dyslexic students, don’t bother trying it out.
 You’ll need those differentiation tools.

 I bet you’ve had to say “I’d love to, but I have to prepare for class” more than a few times when someone has asked you if you’d like to meet up, or if your kids want to play a board game.